-For pharmaceuticals from the reimbursement list, the system of third-party payment (copayment or out-of-pocket payment (OPP)) applies.
-This system provides that the patient only pays part of the total costs of pharmaceuticals when s/he goes to the pharmacy with a prescription for reimbursed pharmaceuticals.
-The prescription is sent to the patient's insurance fund which pays the other part of the cost to the pharmacist.
+The system of third-party payment (co-payment or out-of-pocket payment (OPP)) applies for reimbursed pharmaceuticals.
+When a patient presents her/himself in pharmacy with a prescription for a reimbursed pharmaceutical, this system provides that s/he only pays part of its total cost.
+The pharmacist sends the prescription to the patient's insurance fund, who pays the remaining part of the cost of the pharmaceutical directly to the pharmacist.

-Co-payment is equal for everyone, except for patients with a preferential reimbursement status [e.g. widows, orphans, retired people and people receiving disability benefits (and meeting certain income criteria), as well as the people being supported by these so-called "preferentially insured persons",] (cf. 4.2), who benefit from preferential reimbursement and for whom the social security system contributes a higher percentage of the costs for the delivered medical aid.
-This system has recently (1 April 2007) been extended to people with low incomes.
+Co-payment is equal for everyone, except for patients with a preferential reimbursement status (e.g. widows, orphans, retired people and people receiving disability benefits (and meeting certain income criteria), as well as the people being supported by these so-called "preferentially insured persons") (cf. section 4.2), who benefit from preferential reimbursement and for whom the social security system contributes a higher percentage of the costs for the delivered medical aid.
+As of 1 April 2007, this arrangement has been extended to people with low incomes.

-Co-payment is also limited to a percentage of the real cost, and limited to a "ceiling" fee.
+Co-payment is furthermore limited to a percentage of the real cost, with a "ceiling" fee.
 The percentage and the maximum of the cost that is reimbursed depend on the reimbursement category that is attributed to the pharmaceutical (cf. Table 4.2).
 Characteristics of the reimbursement categories are provided in Table 4.1.